oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 3.3 Type Simplification
-JADN includes several optimizations that make type definitions more compact or that support the [DRY](#dry) software design principle.
-These can be removed without affecting the meaning of a definition.
-Simplifying reduces the amount of code needed to serialize and validate data instances, and may make specifications easier to understand.
+JADN consists of a set of core definition types, plus several extensions that make type definitions more compact or that support the [DRY](#dry) software design principle.
+Extensions can be "simplified" (replaced by core definitions) without affecting the meaning of the definition.
+Simplifying reduces the code needed to serialize and validate data and may make specifications easier to understand.
 But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.

-The following optimizations can be eliminated from a specification:
+The following extensions can be converted to core definitions:
+* Type options within a FieldOptions list
+* Maximum cardinality option
+* Minimum cardinality option with a value other than 0 or 1
+* Enum option
+* MapOf type with Enumerated key type

 ### 3.3.1 Type Definition within fields
-A type may be defined anonymously within a field of a structure definition, or it may be defined as a named type that can be used in one or more structure definitions.
+A type without fields (Simple types, ArrayOf, MapOf) may be defined anonymously within a field of a structure definition.
 Simplifying converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.